 The original station was erected on Tiana Beach in 1871.
-This Red House-type station was modified in 1887 and in 1912 a Lorain-type station was added.
-The station was deactivated June 9, 1937 but was then reactivated from 1942 to 1944.
-It was during this latter service that it was manned by an all African-American crew, just the second one after Pea Island, N.C. so manned in the history of the Life-Saving Service and Coast Guard.
-The station was abandoned in 1946 and by the end of the decade had become the Southampton Beach Club.
+This “red house” type station was modified in 1887, and then in 1912 a Lorain-type station was added.
+This station was deactivated June 9, 1937, but was then reactivated from 1942 to 1944.
+It was during this latter service that the station was manned by an all African-American crew, just the second one, after Pea Island, N.C., so manned in the history of the Life-Saving Service and Coast Guard.
+The station was abandoned in 1946, and by the end of the decade had become the Southampton Beach Club.
 It remained a beach club under a variety of names, the latest being the Neptune Beach Club, until December 11, 1913 when it was purchased by the Town of Southampton.

-Town of Southampton Community Projects (schedule and additional photos): http://southamptontownny.gov/948/Community-Projects
+Town of Southampton Community Projects (construction schedule and additional photos): http://southamptontownny.gov/948/Community-Projects